gopikrishnakolla/upcoming-earnings/README.md

 # upcoming-earnings
-Fetches stocks with upcoming earnings and emails the stock tickers using Twilio/SendGrid API's
+Fetches stocks with upcoming earnings and emails the stock tickers using Twilio/SendGrid API